Stephen Ademolu: Coaching career

 In addition to running the Ademolu Soccer Academy, Ademolu has also worked as the University of Windsor men's and women's assistant coach along with local Windsor clubs.

 Personal life

 Ademolu is of Jamaican and Nigerian descent.
-Ademolu has six brothers and one sister.
+Ademolu has seven brothers and one sister.
 His twin brother O'Nicholas also played for the Cleveland State Vikings.
-His cousin Michael Carter plays football for the Montreal Alouettes.
+His cousin Michael Carter played football in the Canadian Football League.

 In recent years, Ademolu has featured as a sports columnist for the Urban Book Circle and for RedNation Online.